Letters from a Killer

-Letters from a Killer is a 1998 British-American crime drama mystery film starring Patrick Swayze as a man who is falsely convicted of the murder of his wife.
+Letters from a Killer is a 1998 British-American crime drama mystery film starring Patrick Swayze.

+The film was directed by David Carson, and also stars Gia Carides, Kim Myers, Olivia Birkelund, and Tina Lifford.
+It was directed by David Carson and writing by John Foster, Nicholas Hicks-Beach, and Shelley Miller.

+Plot

+A man is falsely convicted of the murder of his wife.
 During his time in jail, he finds comfort from four women with whom he corresponds.
-After his second court appearance, he is finally freed from prison only to be framed for yet two more murders which he did not commit.
+After his second court appearance, he is finally freed from prison only to be framed for two more murders which he did not commit.

-The movie is directed by David Carson, and also stars Gia Carides, Kim Myers, Olivia Birkelund, and Tina Lifford.
-It was directed by David Carson and writing by John Foster, Nicholas Hicks-Beach, and Shelley Miller.